chatonode/property-dev-notifier/README.md

 4. Access the application:

-> Open your web browser and visit http://localhost:3000 for the application.
+> Open your web browser and visit https://localhost:3000 for the application.
+> > or you can simply use your `hosts` file in Windows to redirect `127.0.0.1` to `your-domain.com` and visit https://your-domain.com

+Note that, once you see the warning message of **Your connection is not private**, you need to type `thisisunsafe` anywhere on the screen.
+This is related to our https or load balancer, probably.

 ### Configuration

-Configure **SendGrid API key** in the server component to enable email sending functionality.
+Configure **SendGrid API key** and **SendGrid Account E-mail** (which is verified and responsible for sending the e-mails) in the server component to enable email sending functionality.
 This key should be stored as an environment variable.

 ### Usage